Bainezy94/TheFarmersMarket/README.md

 ### Problem Definition / Purpose

 Farmer's markets are great places to find the best deals on fresh fruit and vegetables.
 The drawback?
-Sacrificing quality weekend sleep to work through the tight crowds.
+Sacrificing quality weekend sleep to squeeze through the tight crowds.
 Here's where **The Sleepy Farmer's Markets** comes in.
-With this app, buyers are able to pick-up fresh produce AND enjoy sleeping past peak hours!
+With this two-sided marketplace, buyers are able to pick-up fresh produce AND enjoy sleeping past peak hours!

 ### Functionality / Features

 ##### For Buyers

+- View all markets within the local vicinity.
-- Order fresh food in advance to be picked up at a priority queue
+- Order fresh food in advance to be picked up at a priority queue.
+- View the current week's deals from local farmers.

 ##### For Farmers

-- See minimum demand for products in advance of sales periods
+- See minimum demand for products in advance of physical trading hours.
-- See total profits from online orders
+- See total profits from online orders.

 ### Screenshots